15 Reasons WhyYou Can’t Trust Esther Hicks Now

 This one’s a bonus.

-So, make that sixteen reasons you can’t trust Esther Hicks for guidance or wisdom.
+So, make that sixteen reasons you can’t trust Esther Hicks.
 Honestly, I was going to stop at fifteen, but this one was so very awful…

 “There is no state of physical decline or damage that you could not recover from — none — not any, if you knew it.
 If you wanted it and knew that you could.
 And that’s those miracles that they talk about every day.
 They’re not miracles at all, they are the natural order of things.
 But because they are rare, people think they are miraculous.
 They’re not.
 That’s the way it is supposed to be.
 You’re supposed to thrive.”